Skip to main content

 It consists of:

-2. zoom filters z14-.
-It specifies for which zoom leves the rule should be triggered.
-It can be only the minimum zoom level z8-, or the interval z3-9.
-In this case the rule will be applied on zoom levels 3 to 8 inclusive.
+2. Zoom filter z14-.
+This specifies the zoom levels where the rule should trigger.
+You can define only the minimum zoom level z8-, or use a range such as z3-9.
+In this case the rule applies on zoom levels 3 through 8 inclusive.

-3. parameter filters [boundary=forest_compartment][ref].
-Such filter will leave only objects that have the boundary tag with the value forest_compartment and also set any value for the ref tag.
-To leave the objects that don't have the ref tag, use the filter [!ref].
+3. Tag filters [boundary=forest_compartment][ref].
+This keeps only objects with the boundary tag set to forest_compartment and any value for the ref tag.
+To keep objects that do not have the ref tag, use the filter [!ref].

 Several filters can be separated by a comma: